-Using GSA Advantage: State and local government entities may use GSA Advantage.® after they register and obtain the necessary approvals.
-Learn more about the requirements and your use of GSA Advantage at Cooperative Purchasing FAQ.
+Learn more about the requirements and your use of GSA Advantage at our Cooperative Purchasing FAQ page.

 Using eBuy: State and local government entities may also use eBuy to create an online Request for Quotation (RFQ) that helps you make the best qualified purchase decisions.
-Learn more about the requirements and your use of eBuy at Cooperative Purchasing FAQ.
+Learn more about the requirements and your use of eBuy at our Cooperative Purchasing FAQ page.

 For more information on state and local programs, visit www.gsa.gov/stateandlocal